Is Your PTA an ATM for Your School?

 - To raise the standards of home life

 - To secure adequate laws for the care and protection of children and youth

 - To bring into closer relation the home and the school, that parents and teachers may cooperate intelligently in the education of children and youth

-- To develop between educators and the general public such united efforts as will secure for all children and youth the highest advantages in physical, mental, social, and spiritual education
+- To develop between educators and the general public united efforts that will secure for all children and youth the highest advantages in physical, mental, social and spiritual education

 How PTAs work

-- The national PTA organization is a separate legal entity having both a Federal tax number (FEIN) and IRS 501(c)3 exempt status.
+- National PTA is a separate legal entity having both a federal tax number (FEIN) and IRS 501(c)3 exempt status.